knoelli/local_manifest/README.md

         repo sync

-4. Cherry-pick required commits from gerrit

-        Use repopick to cherry-pick each commit listed in CHERRIES.md in the specified order ./build/tools/repopick.py {COMMIT_ID}

-5. Initialize the build environment and apply patches
+4. Initialize the build environment and apply patches

         source build/envsetup.sh

-6. Build the ROM
+5. Build the ROM

         For Y300:
             brunch u8833